PelicanCult/pcResponsiveImages/README.md

         loadSmallerImages: true,
         onEnterViewport: true,
         viewPortTolerance: 50,
-        breakpoints: [
+        breakpoints: {
-          {key: 'small', maxWidth: 768},
+            'small' : '(max-width: 768px)',
-          {key: 'medium', minWidth: 769, maxWidth: 1024},
+            'medium': '(min-width: 769px) AND (max-width: 1024px)',
-          {key: 'large', minWidth: 1025}
+            'large': '(min-width: 1025px)'
-      ]
+        }
       });

 });
 ```
 In this call we are also passing along the settings to be used.
-The breakpoints used for the plugin can be defined here.
+The breakpoints used for the plugin can be defined here as media queries.
 Note that the breakpoint keys should match the values used in the `data-image-sources` attributes.

 When the browser changes from one breakpoint to another, the plugin looks at the `data-image-sources` json and loads the image that is specified for that key.
 The image is only loaded if it is different than the currently loaded image.